 The Unit Can Handle Moisture and Cold Temperatures

-Condenser Units Might Need Protection From Major Weather Events
+Condenser Units Might Need Protection from Major Weather Events

 If a major snow or ice storm is in the forecast, it may be a good idea to take steps to protect outdoor cooling system components.
 This is because they can be physically damaged by ice or sleet falling from the sky.
 Furthermore, they can be damaged by falling tree branches that can’t take the weight of the snow or ice that has accumulated on them.

 If you are looking to prevent damage to outdoor HVAC components, give us a call right away!
-We can also install or clean your home’s ducts or perform indoor air quality assessments in a timely and friendly manner.
+We can also install or clean your home’s ducts or perform indoor air quality y assessments in a timely and friendly manner.